 Many French institutions require a translated Birth Certificate for enrolment.
 Students can obtain a certified translation of the birth certificate from Mrs Marie Hackett, French Honorary Consul for the Limerick region.
-Please send a copy of the birth certificate (long or short) with a stamped, self-addressed envelope and €10.
+Please contact our office (firstname.lastname@example.org) for Marie Hackett's contact details.
+You will need to send a copy of your birth certificate with a stamped, self-addressed envelope and €10.

 Required Erasmus documents

 Erasmus Internal Application Form: This document must be submitted to the UL Global office (EO-020) if you wish or are required to undertake a semester of study abroad.
 This document must be submitted approximately two semesters prior to the planned Erasmus semester.
 Further information is available here.

 Learning Agreement (Section A): This document is used to record the academic programme followed during the Erasmus semester and must be completed by the student.
 The document must be signed by the student, the UL academic coordinator and, if possible, the host institution academic coordinator.
 More information on completing the Learning Agreement can be found here and in the how-to guide found in the sidebar to the left of this page.

 Online Linguistic Support (OLS) test: Prior to the start of the Erasmus mobility period, students will receive a login and password to access the OLS platform.
 Students must complete the language assessment before the mobility period.
 This is a requirement for students whose main language of instruction during the Eramsus semester will be French, German or Spanish.